The space of spaces: curvature bounds and gradient flows on the space of metric measure spaces: Geodesics in

 $(X,\d,\m)$ is called \emph{length mm-space} if for all $x,y\in\supp(\m)$

 \end{definition}

+Obviously, a mm-space $(X,\d,\m)$ is a geodesic (or length) mm-space if and only if the \emph{metric space} $(\supp(\m),\d)$ is a geodesic (or length, resp.) space in the usual sense of metric geometry, see e.g. \cite{bbi}.
 It is easy to see that being a geodesic (or length) mm-space is a property of the isomorphism class $[X,\d,\m]$.
 The space of all isomorphism classes of geodesic mm-spaces will be denoted by $\XX^{geo}$ and the space of all length mm-spaces by $\XX^{length}$. {x@$\XX^{geo}, \XX^{length}$}